What is Operation Identification?

 What else do I have to do?

 Take a personal inventory of all items marked and keep that inventory on file.
-The Department of University Safety encourages all students and staff to keep a record of personal items engraved along with corresponding serial numbers to aid them in filing police reports should those items become stolen.
+The Campus Safety Services encourages all students and staff to keep a record of personal items engraved along with corresponding serial numbers to aid them in filing police reports should those items become stolen.
 This information should be recorded and kept in a safe place – these files can be saved on a computer disk and stored virtually anywhere for ready access when required.